ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Experiment

+\textbf{Overall Performance.} As shown in Table~\ref{rec1}, ARGen consistently enhances scarce-category recognition across training from scratch, foundation model adaptation, and large-scale pre-training paradigms.
+It yields substantial gains in UAR and smaller, consistent improvements in WAR.
+This disparity aligns with the inherent data imbalance: since WAR incorporates sample weighting, it is less sensitive to augmentation given the static test distribution.
+Notably, ARGen achieves pronounced improvements over the first two data-constrained settings.
+For the third paradigm, extensive pre-training on millions of external affective videos partially mitigates structural scarcity, narrowing our performance gains.

+For generative evaluation, the policy networks optimized on DFEW and FERV39k execute adaptive inference on the laboratory-controlled CK+ dataset.
+The metrics in Table~\ref{gen1} demonstrate consistent improvements.
+Critically, sFVD and tFVD deviate from full-scale FVD due to small sample sizes and skewed group distributions, which destabilize covariance estimation and artificially inflate variance and mean values.
+This statistical artifact does not alter the underlying trajectory, validating our adaptive strategy.

-From a dataset perspective, ARGen has a stronger impact on DFEW, where the added 500 scarce-category samples constitute about 5\% of the training set, compared to only 1.6\% in FERV39k.
-This difference highlights the data-adaptive nature of ARGen, which operates without requiring any external data input.
+At the dataset level, ARGen impacts DFEW ($\sim$500 samples, $\sim$3.81\% of the training set) more pronouncedly than FERV39k (only 1.6\%).
+This variance underscores the data-adaptive efficacy of ARGen in counteracting category scarcity without requiring external data inputs.

-\textbf{Ablation study}.
-We performed ablation studies on different stages of ARGen and key hyperparameters. \autoref{rec2} shows the recognition results without ASI (using fixed prompts) and without ARD (removing the policy network).
-The results confirm that both stages are effective, with ARD contributing more prominently to overall performance.
-Without adaptive strategy constraints, generation quality degrades, and increasing training samples only alleviates overfitting on common categories rather than improving recognition for scarce ones. \autoref{gen2} reports the generation results when retraining the policy network with different reward configurations.
-Fixed step-count rewards were used across all ablations to encourage efficient strategies, while face-related and quality-related rewards were evaluated independently.
-Results show that quality-based rewards have a stronger effect, and the best performance is achieved when both reward types are combined.
-Relying solely on face-related rewards reduces both frame-to-frame and overall video quality, which directly affects quantitative metrics.